 - Parenting books.
 My first few weeks of parenting were ruined by me obsessing over the ‘right’ way to rear a child.
 Before you give birth for the first time, find a parent that you can trust you to tell it as it is and ask them if you can ring them for advice.
 Most will be delighted and at least you’ll be getting real advice.
 I found parent and baby groups great for this but be warned, watch out for the lying ‘Johnny slept through the night since day one and has never had a tantrum’ brigade!

 - Newborn clothes.
 Babies typically only wear these for a couple of weeks and most parents will be happy to loan you some.
 In fact buying clothes for kids is such a waste of money.
 Find a parent in your area with a child slightly older than yours who wants to pass clothes on.
 I was always delighted to move clothes on and delighted to receive them from others.
-It didn’t mean that I never bought clothes but the amount i had to buy was dramatically less than if i had’t receive pre-loved clothes.
+It didn’t mean that I never bought clothes but the amount I had to buy was dramatically less than if I hadn’t receive pre-loved clothes.

 - Moses Baskets.
-Again something you only use for a very short period of time so borrow, borrow, borrow but unfortunately their may be cause to buy a new mattress.
+Again something you only use for a very short period of time so borrow, borrow, borrow but maybe buy a new mattress.
 Research carried out in Scotland in 2002 concluded a small but important increase in the risk of sudden infant death syndrome and use of an infant mattress previously used by another child, particularly if from another home.
-I used the same mattress for my two kids and the report stated that there was insufficient evidence to establish a cause and effect relation but every parent must make a decision that’s right for them.

 - Blackout Blinds.
-If you’re child is a bad sleeper, and I had two of them, you’ll try anything to get a good nights sleep.
+If you’re child is a bad sleeper – I had two of them – you’ll try anything to get a good nights sleep.
 If this is you then give the black out blinds a go; what have you got to lose, but don’t buy them before you need them.
 Babies that get used to sleeping in total darkness may have trouble settling in other settings so you could be making an unnecessary rod for your own back.